 - 6 ounces (170g) bittersweet chocolate, coarsely chopped*

 - 1 cup (240ml) heavy cream/heavy whipping cream

 - 1/4 cup (30g) confectioners’ sugar

 - 1/2 teaspoon pure vanilla extract

-- optional: fresh berries, chocolate shavings, fresh mint, etc for topping
+- optional: fresh berries, chocolate shavings, or fresh mint for topping

 - Make the crust: Preheat oven to 350°F (177°C).
 Mix the graham cracker crumbs and melted butter together until completely combined.
 Press tightly into the bottom and up the sides of a 9-inch pie dish.
-Pre-bake crust for 8 minutes.2
+Bake crust for 8-10 minutes and let cool completely.

 - Make the pudding: It’s best to measure out all of the pudding ingredients before beginning because you will need to move quickly.
 Whisk the egg yolks together in a bowl.
 Set aside.
 Whisk the cold water and gelatin together in a medium saucepan.
 Allow to sit for 2 minutes to slightly thicken, then turn the stove on to medium-low heat and place the saucepan on top.
 Whisk in the milk, sugar, and flour.
 Whisk aggressively to dissolve the sugar, then slowly whisk as the mixture heats.